ErikaN-ir/data-centric-develpoment-project/README.md

 9. Choice of text justification when submitting work.
 10. Ability for user to upload cover photo and profile photo for their Profile page.
 11. Stats on the number of views a work has - visible only to the author.

-## Bugs
-One significant bug after deployment was the formatting of longer strings of text.
-In the app.py file, the strings were meant to be split at

 ## Testing
 ### Validation